Sept 2023: Due to high demand, there is a 2-3 month waitlist. If you are interested in being added to this list, please follow the instructions below.

 Did you use our program and want to give back to help other free-roaming cats in the area?

-We accept donations year round to continue the Community Cat Fund.
+We accept donations year-round to continue the Community Cat Program.

 Send a check or money order:

-(please make check out to CAHS, add “Community Cat Fund” in the memo line)
+(Please make check out to CAHS, add “Community Cat Program” in the memo line.)

 CAHS Spay & Neuter Clinic